bodhio/beautiful-jekyll/_posts/2018-07-14-View-of-the-Shard.md

 ___

-I printed an edition of 5 of this plate for colleagues visiting from overseas.
-I intend on doing a series of architectural prints of iconic buildings and selling them in my [online store](https://bodhio.bigcartel.com).
+I printed an edition of 5 of this plate - on Somerset Satin 250gsm paper - for colleagues visiting from overseas.
+Unfortunately, this work is not for sale but I intend on doing a series of architectural prints of iconic buildings and selling them in my [online store](https://bodhio.bigcartel.com).

 If you are interested in having an architectural print commissioned, please [get in touch](/contact).